egrommet/Computational-Journalism-Publishers-Workbench/InstallingThePlatform.md

 ```
 This will run quite a while.
 On my dual-core i5 laptop on typical coffee shop wireless, it takes about an hour.
 It is downloading the platform software over the Internet and compiling some of it from source.

 To verify that the platform installed correctly, go into the desktop menu and make sure GGobi and RKWard are present and can be started.
-For more information, the the [R-platform README.md file](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/blob/master/R-platform/README.md).
+For more information, see the [R-platform README.md file](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/blob/master/R-platform/README.md).